 Fire-setters Program: This program is in collaboration with Family Resource Center and the local fire departments.
-A special referral is conducted, after the referral, (take this sentence out) The Specialist will make contact with the Court Liaison to set up an assessment.
+A special referral is conducted. after the referral.
+The Specialist will make contact with the Court Liaison to set up an assessment.
 The family will be referred to the appropriate fire department for fire-safety education.